lueschem/lueschem.github.io/_posts/2017-05-05-Cross-Compiling-for-Raspbian.md

 sudo dpkg -i man-db_2.7.0.2-5_armhf.deb
 ```

-With the commmand ```man man``` we can verify that the cross compiled binary seem to work fine on the Raspberry Pi.
+With the commmand ```man man``` we can verify that the cross compiled binary seems to work fine on the Raspberry Pi.

 Conclusion
 ----------